MakieOrg/Makie.jl/docs/examples/plotting_functions/voronoiplot.md

 ## Examples

 A `voronoiplot` generates a cell for each passed position similar to `heatmap`, however the cells are not restricted to a rectangular shape.
-It can called with point based (like `scatter` or `lines`) or `heatmap`-like inputs.
+It can be called with point based (like `scatter` or `lines`) or `heatmap`-like inputs.

 \begin{examplefigure}{svg = true}